 Dream about exploring the underwater world longer or deeper?
 Then the CCR rebreather courses are for you.
-The potential advantage of CCR rebreathers will make you stay longer underwater with more no-decompression bottom times or less deco thaan open circuit (OC), you will be able to dive deeper with less gas (which is a lot cheaper with a trimix), and you will be able to get up really close to marine life as you will not make any bubbles and dive silently underwater.
+The potential advantage of CCR Rebreathers will make your stay longer underwater with more no-decompression bottom times or less deco than the same dive on open circuit (OC).
+You will be able to dive deeper with less gas (which is a lot cheaper with a trimix), and you will be able to get up close to marine life as you will not make any bubbles and dive silently underwater.

 This is where “The Silent World” (from Jacques-Yves Cousteau) take all its meaning, because on a close circuit rebreather (CCR) you won’t make any bubble noises.

-During a dive on a rebreather CCR, you will not alarm the sea life around.
+During a dive on a CCR Rebreather, you will not alarm the sea life around.
 Fishes will think that you are part of the marine life.
-The CCR is very popular amoung the professional underwater photographers and videographers as they are able to capture and record more closely to the sea creatures.
+The CCR Rebreather is very famous among the professional underwater photographers and videographers as they can capture and record more closely to the sea creatures.
 Silent diving is a big plus aside from longer bottom time.

-Diving with a CCR will give you more dive time.
-Capable of extended times when open circuit divers need to end their dives because they have reached their minimum gas limits, you will get to enjoy and dive longer, even for several hours, with only a 3 liters tank (0.8 gallon cylinder).
+Diving with a Rebreather will give you more dive time.
+Capable of extended times when open circuit divers need to end their dives because they have reached their minimum gas limits, you will get to enjoy and dive longer, even for several hours, with only a 3 liters tank (0.8-gallon cylinder).

-The average consomption of a diluent (your trimix gas) for a 50 meters (165 feet) deep dive and 1h30 mn total time dive, is only 50 bars on a 3 liters cylinder (725 psi on a 0.8 gal tank).
+The average consomption of a diluent (your trimix gas) for a 50 meters (165 feet) deep dive with 1 hour and 30 minutes total time dive, is only 50 bars on a 3 liters cylinder (725 psi on a 0.8 gal tank).
 So all you have to do is to enjoy your underwater exploration.

-But the most important during this dive "example", is that you will have less decompression time than the same profile with an open circuit gear, because on a CCR you are at a constant PPO2 during all the dive, at whatever depth you are!
+But the most important during this dive "example," is that you will have less decompression time than the same profile with an open circuit gear.
+On a CCR you are at a constant PPO2 (Partial Pressure Oxygen) during all the dive, at whatever depth you are!